aryanj916/jotpsych/README.md

 ## How the Code Works

+The system follows a sophisticated multi-stage pipeline.
+There are two key flow diagrams:

+1. **Development Process Flow** (above): Shows the collaborative AI-assisted development journey
+2. **Technical Implementation Flow** (`diagram.md`): Shows the runtime execution pipeline

+### Technical Implementation Flow

-The system follows a sophisticated multi-stage pipeline as illustrated in the flow diagram (`diagram.md`):
+The runtime system follows this technical pipeline as illustrated in `diagram.md`:

 ### Stage 1: URL Normalization & Discovery
 ```python